anweiss/cddl/README.md

 *Note: While JSON itself does not distinguish between integers and floating-point numbers, this library does provide the ability to validate numbers against a more specific numerical CBOR type, provided that its equivalent representation is allowed by JSON.

-### Comparing with JSON schema
+### Comparing with JSON schema and JSON schema language

-Both CDDL and JSON schema can be used to define JSON data structures.
-However, the approaches taken to develop these are vastly different.
-One can refer to the IETF mail archive for more in-depth discussion on the differences between the two.
+[CDDL](https://www.rfc-editor.org/rfc/rfc8610.html), [JSON schema](https://json-schema.org/) and [JSON schema language](https://tools.ietf.org/html/draft-json-schema-language-02) can all be used to define JSON data structures.
+However, the approaches taken to develop each of these are vastly different.
+A good place to find past discussions on the differences between thse formats is the [IETF mail archive](https://mailarchive.ietf.org/arch/), specifically in the JSON and CBOR lists.
+The purpose of this library is not to argue for the use of CDDL over any one of these formats, but simply to provide an example implementation in Rust.

+## Validating CBOR

+> Incomplete.
+Under development

 ## `no_std` support